friend1ws/nanomonsv/README.md

 Also, we have prepared the script (misc/post_fileter.py) for filtering the result.
 Please see the [wiki page](https://github.com/friend1ws/nanomonsv/wiki/filter).
+For output files of the version 0.4.0 and later, some filtering has already been performed.

 From the version 0.4.0, we will also provide the VCF format result files.